THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Ed Lamb spent two seasons as University of Redlands defensive coordinator before moving on to bigger programs, currently as assistant head coach at Brigham Young University (photo by Southern Utah University).

-Maynard, not exactly shockingly, refers to most of his assistant coaches with words and phrases like “tireless worker,” “intuitive,” “patient,” “demanding,” “great communicator,” “structured and thorough,” “relentless drive,” “relates well to players,” and “passion for excellence” – the usual high praise.
+Maynard, not exactly shockingly, refers to most of his assistant coaches with words and phrases like “tireless worker,” “intuitive,” “patient,” “demanding,” “great communicator,” “structured and thorough,” “relentless drive,” “relates well to players,” and “passion for excellence” – plenty of high praise.

 At Redlands, they got plenty of training in recruiting, game-planning, scouting and going through rigorous preparations – not to mention the games.

-Lamb didn’t just show up at SUU before plopping up to Provo.
-One of his first stops after Redlands was landing a coaching gig at the Univ.
-San Diego with Jim Harbaugh as head coach.
-It’s the same Harbaugh who led the 49ers to the 2012 Super Bowl while later surfacing at Michigan.
+Lamb didn’t just show up at SUU before plopping up at Provo.
+One of his first stops after Redlands was landing a coaching gig at the University San Diego with Jim Harbaugh as head coach.
+It’s the same Harbaugh who led San Francisco to landing in 2012’s Super Bowl, later surfacing at Michigan.

 MIller and Trestman admire Grey Cup